SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Data Plane Design

 \subsection{Scale to Multiple Racks}

-For single-rack deployment where metadata servers are in the same rack, the stale set is deployed on the top-of-rack (ToR) programmable switch, naturally monitoring the traffic of the whole rack.
-For multi-rack deployment, {\sys} uses leaf-spine topology as shown in \autoref{fig:dataplane-topology}.
-Since ToR switches no longer have global view of network traffics, we deploy programmable switches as spine switches.
-Although one programmable switch's capacity ($\sim$4.8 Bops/s~\cite{TofinoSpecifications}) should exceed that of the whole metadata cluster, {\sys} can further scale to multiple programmable switches by range partitioning directories to switches by hashing direcory's fingerprint, and redirecting packets involving each subset of directories through a designated switch.
+For single-rack deployment, where all metadata servers reside in the same rack, the dirty set is placed in the top-of-rack (ToR) programmable switch, enabling it to monitor all rack traffic.
+For multi-rack deployments, {\sys} uses a leaf-spine topology as shown in \autoref{fig:dataplane-topology}.
+Since ToR switches no longer have a global view, programmable switches are deployed at the spine layer.
+To scale further, {\sys} range-partitions the state management of directories across switches by fingerprint, and directs packets involving each subset of directories to the corresponding switch.
+A previous study~\cite{Harmonia} has shown that the overhead of the extra network hops between switches is negligible, since it is orders of magnitude smaller than that of operation processing.
+This approach adapts to skewed workloads since (a) the distribution of directories over switches is uniform due to random fingerprints, and (b) each switch can process all the traffic in the metadata cluster without becoming a bottleneck (\autoref{eval:Contribution pswitch}).